start-commit — Notification of the beginning of a commit.

 If the start-commit hook program returns a nonzero exit

-value, the commit is stopped before the commit transaction
+value, the commit process is stopped, the commit transaction

 The command-line arguments passed to the hook program, in order, are: